finos/rune-dsl/documentation/rosetta-modelling-component.md

 - Calculation
 - Short-hand function

-Those functions are typically associated to an annotation, as described in the [Qualified Type Section](#qualified-type), to instruct code generators to create concrete functions.
+Those functions are typically associated to an annotation to instruct code generators to create concrete functions.

 #### Object Qualification Function